turretcss/turretcss/docs/support.md

 layout: docs
 title: Support
 page_title: Support - Turret - A Responsive Front-end Framework for Accessible and Semantic Websites
-description: An outline Browser Support of CSS3 features and workarounds for non-modern browsing technologies.
+description: An outline Browser Support of CSS features and workarounds for non-modern browsing technologies.
 permalink: /docs/support/
 ---